naw/observable/README.md

 ### What is an observable? ###

-Think of an observable as a function that takes a callback and emits a stream of values by calling the callback once for each value.
-The observable can emit values to the callback synchronously or asynchronously.
+Think of an observable as a _function_ that accepts a _callback function_ (e.g. as an argument) and _emits a stream of values_ by calling the callback function once for each value.
+The observable function can emit values to the callback function either synchronously or asynchronously.

 This observable emits four values: